gurus158/hacker-blog/_posts/2021-05-19-Craking-linux-password-hashes.md

 In above case algorithm is **SHA-512** , SALT is **"m/6Wre3j"**  and hash is **jxlFgso6ZbYtWCOvZh8Im3k7lSj8c2zPXmlhrisk3Rj/oyAn9oO0s9qFQPQ4TEzXrzRhPbaheI4AtkEQiJ8w4/**

-After this much information it is very easy to write a python script to crack password hash from a dictionary also known as **dictionary attack**
+After this much information it is very easy to write a shell script to crack password hash from a dictionary also known as **dictionary attack**

-Lets write our python code to crack hash value
+Lets write our code to crack hash value

 ```shell
 #!/bin/bash